 If you require more bulk in the morning and are looking to up the ante on your fiber intake, opt for a green smoothie.
 But if you prefer a lighter breakfast, or simply want to replace your morning coffee with something more hydrating and caffeine-free, go for a green juice.
-Because a green juice has a more immediate affect on your blood sugar levels, try to keep the fruits to a minimum, either by replacing them with low-sugar fruits, such as green apples, or with sugary root vegetables, such as carrots and beets.
+Because a green juice has a more immediate affect on your blood sugar levels, try to keep the fruits to a minimum, either by replacing them with low-sugary fruits, such as green apples, or with sugary root vegetables, such as carrots and beets.
 The following green smoothie and green juice recipes are a great start to incorporating a green drink into your lifestyle.

 Makes about 16 ounces

 - 6-8 kale leaves, with stalks

 - 1 green apple